-- 12.4 The Pukekohe block was massive and included some of our most important lands and taonga guaranteed to our people by Te Tiriti O Waitangi.
+4. The Pukekohe block was massive and included some of our most important lands and taonga guaranteed to our people by Te Tiriti O Waitangi.
 The land was though to comprise either 20,000 or 30,000 acres at the time, though this turned out to a serious underestimate.
-The land was 'purchased' for £500. - 12.5 A £50 deposit was paid and a surveyor was instructed to accompany the interpreter Edward Meurant and the vendors on a perambulation of the boundaries.
+The land was 'purchased' for £500.

+5. A £50 deposit was paid, and a surveyor was instructed to accompany the interpreter Edward Meurant and the vendors on a perambulation of the boundaries.
 This immediately led to complaints from Ngati Tamaoho.
 Our tūpuna petitioned the Crown for the next ten years, trying to reach a resolution.
-However they were rebuffed and turned aside at every turn. - 12.6 In June 1853, ten years after the initial transaction, our tupuna were forced to finally accepted the Crown's terms.
+However, they were rebuffed and turned aside at every turn.

+6. In June 1853, ten years after the initial transaction, our tūpuna were forced to finally accept the Crown's terms.